Checkpoint Docs

 PKCE Auto-Discovery

-If your custom provider supports OAuth 2.0, Checkpoint will automatically check for PKCE support by querying /.well-known/oauth-authorization-server.
+If your custom provider supports OAuth 2.0, Checkpoint can check for PKCE support by querying the provider's discovery metadata — /.well-known/openid-configuration first, then /.well-known/oauth-authorization-server — and looking for S256 in code_challenge_methods_supported.
 If PKCE is supported, the more secure direct mode is used automatically.

 Credentials